Kripsol Overcurrent / Ground Fault During Operation

 • Check for moisture: Inspect the motor terminal box and nearby conduits for water.
 Dry thoroughly and correct any leaks or missing gaskets.

-• Measure current draw: A technician can use a clamp meter to compare motor current to the nameplate rating.
+• Measure current draw: A technician can use a clamp meter to compare the motor current to the nameplate rating.
 Excess current suggests mechanical drag or electrical faults.

 • Inspect bearings and noise: Listen for bearing noise or overheating.
 If the motor is very hot to the touch or noisy, plan for motor replacement.